 Retro is coming back in style and retro bar stools can add an artistic touch to any modern bar.
 The great thing about retro is that anything artistic and colorful counts so anyone can design a bar stool in this style.
-As long as it is tall enough to sit on, and with a rounded, artistic look, you will have a stool that will fir the retro trend.
+As long as it is tall enough to sit on, and with a rounded, artistic look, you will have a stool that will fit the retro trend.
 Here are plans to design your own retro bar stool.

 Step 1 - Sketch Your Design and Colors

-When you go to look for a stool to redesign, look for curved shapes and comfortable design.
+When you go to look for a stool to redesign, look for curved shapes and a comfortable design.
 You will be replacing the seat so that part does not have to be in a retro style.
-The main frame should be in good condition with a seat that you can easily replace.
+The frame should be in good condition with a seat that you can easily replace.

 Sketch your stool onto the paper a number of times and, with the markers, try out some different colors for the seats.
 Be bold with bright red, or polka dots.
 Look around the room and chose a color that will brighten it up without clashing with other colors.